-Mr. Hassett suggests that the Mensing rationale will not apply to such claims, pointing to the deference afforded the FDA's acknowledgment in Mensing that post-amendment, generic manufacturers are required to propose stronger labeling if it is warranted, and the FDA can unilaterally order it pursuant to 21 U.S.C. § 355(o)(4).
-Thus, he argues, Congress removed at least one of the impediments relied upon in support of impossibility preemption: the requirement that the FDA negotiate with the RLD in order to strengthen the warning label.
-Furthermore, he contends that the amendments mandate that the FDA withdraw approval of a drug found to be unsafe or ineffective, such as where the "potential for inflicting death or physical injury is not offset by the possibility of therapeutic (Footnote Continued Next Page)
+Plaintiffs suggest that the Mensing rationale will not apply to such claims, pointing to the deference afforded the FDA's acknowledgment in Mensing that post-Act, generic manufacturers are required to propose stronger labeling if it is warranted, and the FDA can unilaterally order it pursuant to 21 U.S.C. § 355(o)(4).
+Thus, they argue, Congress removed at least one of the impediments relied upon in support of impossibility preemption: the requirement that the FDA negotiate with the RLD in order to strengthen the warning label.
+Furthermore, they contend that the 2007 Act mandates that the FDA withdraw approval of a drug found to be unsafe or ineffective, such as where the "potential for inflicting death or physical injury is not offset by the possibility of therapeutic benefit."
+Appellee's brief at 58 (quoting 21 U.S.C. §§ 255(e)(1)-(3)).
+Plaintiffs conclude that the Act removes much of the discretion afforded RLDs that made it impossible for generic manufacturers to comply with both state and federal law.
+Thus, they maintain that the landscape for generic manufacturers will more closely resemble that of name-brand manufacturers, and that the Wyeth standard will likely govern: claims will be pre-empted only if generic manufacturers demonstrate that the FDA would not have approved the labeling change at the time.